-- Are you buying for a busy or a slow season?
+- Assess whether you’re buying for a busy or slow season.

 AmericasMart Atlanta has 12 stories of fashion for retailers to sift through!

 Understanding your customers’ preferences is equally important as budgeting.
 If you’ve already been selling, you may have a good sense of the popular sizes and styles among your customers.
 If not, don’t hesitate to ask for feedback.
 Engaging with your customers makes them feel valued and helps inform your purchasing decisions.